unitn-sml/wmi-pa/docs/source/getstarted.rst

 """""""""""

-The library offer different enumerators in the submodule ``wmipa.enumeration``.
+The library offer different enumerators in the submodule ``wmpy.enumeration``.
 An enumerator constructor takes as input a weighted SMT formula (plus the current ``pysmt`` environment).

 .. code-block:: python

    from pysmt.shortcuts import *
-   from wmipa.enumeration import TotalEnumerator
+   from wmpy.enumeration import TotalEnumerator

    ...